 Plus, did we mention the turtles?
 Expect to see turtles literally lining up on the shore as you witness the end of their epic journey from the Solomon Islands to nest during turtle season from Nov-March.

-Add on the luxury castaway adults only neighbouring Wilson Island which is just a short boat ride away for the ultimate relaxation heaven awaiting for you.
+Add on the luxury castaway adults-only neighbouring Wilson Island which is just a short boat ride away for the ultimate relaxation heaven awaiting you.